Next, choose a time

 Chickpeas

-Chickpeas are an all-round legume that can transform any meal into a protein-rich feast.
-One cup of cooked chickpeas contains about 15 grams of protein, alongside significant amounts of fibre and iron.
+Chickpeas are an all-round legume and a source of plant based protein that can be added to your meals.
+One cup of cooked chickpeas contains about 10 grams of protein, plus they are a source of fibre.
 You can buy them dried and soak them overnight or if you’re time-poor, canned chickpeas work just as well.
 Plus, before you throw it out – the liquid inside your can of chickpeas , otherwise known as aquafaba, is a great vegan replacement for meringues, cakes and macaroons.

 Use them to make homemade hummus, add to curries, roast them for a crunchy topping or simply toss in salads.
 Chickpeas' robust texture and nutty flavour make them a favourite in vegetarian and meat-based dishes alike.